supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-04.md

 ### Task 3: Validate Disaster Recovery - Failback region to IaaS region

-In this task, you will failback the Contoso application from the DR site in Secondary Site back to the Primary site.
+In this task, you will failback the Contoso application from the DR site in the Secondary Site back to the Primary site.

-1. Back on **BCDRRSV<inject key="DeploymentID" enableCopy="false"/>** Recovery Services vault, select **Recovery Plans** and re-open the **BCDRIaaSPlan**.
-Notice that the VMs are still at the Target since they are failed over to the secondary site.
+1. Back on the **BCDRRSV<inject key="DeploymentID" enableCopy="false"/>** Recovery Services vault, select **Recovery Plans** and re-open the **BCDRIaaSPlan**.
+Notice that the VMs are still at the Target since they have failed over to the secondary site.

      ![](images/iaas-image56.png)